ukvittahachchi/my-portfolio/README.md

 This project is deployed on **Vercel** for optimal performance.
 The deployment is automated: pushing any changes to the `main` branch triggers a new build and deployment.

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/your-username/your-portfolio/issues).
+Feel free to check the [issues page](https://github.com/ukvittahachchi).

 ---